kaihendry/dabase.com/content/blog/Shop-front.md

 account on your deployment.

 When a purchase is made from https://example.com/shop, the order goes through Stripe connect.
-Say the item is for 100 USD, an expected breakdown would be:
+Say the item is for 100 USD (a price you set!), an expected breakdown _could_ be:

-1. 5USD going to Stripe (this includes Visa costs)
+1. 5USD going to Stripe (this includes Visa costs et al)
-2. 5USD going to you, the Influencer
+2. 5USD going to you, the Influencer (hopefully you can adjust this)
 3. 90USD going to the product Vendor (who delivers the product)

 Sidenote: Where is my cut as the developer of "Shop front"?
 I do not intend to have one!